 To our taste buds, there were a couple misses at Veggie Grill.
 The blackened chickin’ tasted nothing like real chicken, and the mac-n-cheese (made with quinoa noodles and a soy-based cheese) was missing the real cheese flavor.
 While the mac-n-cheese was a miss for us, it would be a great alternative for someone who is lactose intolerant.
 Beauty is in the eye of the beholder, right?

-I’m really thankful Veggie Grill hosted us for dinner, because Tove and I would have never walked in there on our own.
+I’m really thankful Veggie Grill hosted us for dinner.
+Tove and I probably would have never walked in there on our own.
 I went in thinking it was going to be an unusual experience, but I enjoyed it much more than I thought I would.
 Veggie Grill is a great option for anyone with a vegan or vegetarian lifestyle, but it’s also a nice break from the ordinary for meat eaters.
 You should give it a try sometime!

 Have you ever eaten at Veggie Grill?
 What’s your favorite item on the menu?
 We’d love to hear from you!
-Leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to check out Seattle Bloggers for more great places to eat and drink in the Emerald City!